 The purpose of the SoyPAC fund is to provide the opportunity for individuals interested in the production, processing or promotion of soybeans and soybean products to support worthy candidates for public offices who support SoyPAC purposes and thus foster a positive environment in which the soybean industry can flourish and prosper.

-Our SoyPAC mission is to leverage valued SoyPAC member contributions in a smart, strategic way that strengthens our relationships with policy makers and maximizes the political potential of the soy industry to accomplish long and short term goals important to soy farmers.
+Our SoyPAC mission is to utilize valued SoyPAC member contributions in a smart, strategic way that strengthens our relationships with policy makers and maximizes the political potential of the soy industry to accomplish long and short term goals important to soy farmers.

 Spring 2020 – present